antlossway/frontend-mentor-developer-portfolio/README.md

 }
 ```

-- hover effect over the project part: when mouse over, picture will have a dark overlay shade and the link button is moved into the middle of the project image location.
+### hover effect over the project part
+when mouse over, picture will have a dark overlay shade and the link button is moved into the middle of the project image location.
 use opacity to control the visibility of an element.

 ```css
 @media screen and (min-width: 62.5em) {